Single mom loses FEMA voucher on coldest night of the year in Tampa

 A representative with FEMA said their services are temporary and survivors have to do their part to make themselves whole again.
 As things improve on the island and home inspections are completed and homes are deemed habitable or inhabitable.
 If someone is in temporary housing in the United States and their home in Puerto Rico is deemed habitable they will lose their motel vouchers.

-Tampa will hit the coldest temperatures we’ve seen in eight years.
-Temperatures a lot of Puerto Rican evacuees have never experienced.
-Through tears Neris cried thinking about spending the night in the cold on the streets.
+Tampa will hit the coldest temperatures seen in the area in eight years.
+They are temperatures a lot of Puerto Rican evacuees have never experienced.
+Neris cried thinking about spending the night in the cold on the streets.

 "They need a place to call home," Jeannie Calderin said.
 Calderin is a Good Samaritan that was born and raised in Puerto Rico that now lives in Tampa.
 She has taken up the cause of the refugees at the Clarion Inn and worked since they arrived as their ambassador.